threefoldtech/info_grid/src/flist/flist_nextcloud_case_study.md

 ## Introduction

-For this tutorial, we will present a case study demonstrating how easy it is to create a new FList on the ThreeFold Ecosystem.
+For this tutorial, we will present a case study demonstrating how to create a new FList on the ThreeFold Ecosystem.
 We will be creating a Nextcloud All-in-One Flist and we will deploy a micro VM on the ThreeFold Playground and access our Nextcloud deployment.

 To do all this, we will need to create a Docker Hub account, create a Dockerfile, a docker image and a docker container, then convert the docker image to a Zero-OS FList.
 After all this, we will be deploying our Nextcloud instance on the ThreeFold Playground.

+As a general advice, before creating an FList for a ThreeFold deployment, you should make sure that you are able to deploy your workload efficiently by using a micro VM or a full VM on the TFGrid.
+Once you know all the steps for your workload and that you tested it thoroughly, you can take the things you've learned and implement it into an FList.

 ***

-### You Said FList?

-First, let's recall what an FList actually is and does.
+### FList: What is It?

 In short, an FList is a very effective way to deal with software data and the end result is fast deployment and high reliability.

 In a FList, we separate the metadata from the data.
 The metadata is a description of what files are in that particular image.
 It's the data providing information about the app/software.
 Thanks to FList, the 3Node doesn't need to install a complete software program in order to run properly.
 Only the necessary files are installed.
 Zero-OS can read the metadata of a container and only download and execute the necessary binaries and applications to run the workload, when it is necessary.

-Sounds great?
-It really is great, and very effective!

 One amazing thing about the FList technology is that it is possible to convert any Docker image into an FList, thanks to the [ThreeFold Docker Hub Converter tool](https://hub.grid.tf/docker-convert).
-If this sounds complicated, fear not.
-It is very easy and we will show you how to proceed in this case study.
+It is very easy to do and we will show you how to proceed in this case study.

 ***